LukasCollishawM/hard-edging/README.md

 ### Gratitude is automatic

-When a peer serves you an asset—when they "edge" you—Hard-Edging automatically sends a thank-you message.
+When a peer serves you an asset - when they "edge" you - Hard-Edging automatically sends a thank-you message.
 The Mesh Inspector tracks peer credits: who served you what, how many bytes, and when.
-It's a small gesture, but in a world where bandwidth is currency, acknowledging your benefactors feels like the right thing to do.
+It is a small gesture, but in a world where bandwidth is currency, acknowledging your benefactors feels like the right thing to do.
 Every peer who shares gets a timestamp, a byte count, and the satisfaction of knowing their contribution was noticed.

 ## Features